samelamin/deprecated-blog/_posts/2017-01-28-Structured-Streaming-S3-To-BigQuery.md

 ####  Too Good To Be True

-I was all ready to push data to Google BQ only to realise that because structured streaming is very new there are virtually no connectors out there.
+I was all ready to push data to Google BQ only to realize that because structured streaming is very new there are virtually no connectors out there.

 So I did what any lazy engineer would do, I wrote [one](https://github.com/samelamin/spark-bigquery)!

 #### Setting Up
 I am still in the process of uploading my artifact to Sonatype so for now you will have to build it from source using:

 ```
 sbt clean assembly
 ```